ppone/docs/guides/subscription-billing.md

 `Until Canceled` means the subscription will be executed until it is explicitly canceled.
 `Fixed duration` specify how long the subscription can go on for.

 Choosing `Until Canceled` means it can gone on forever potentially until you or the client explicitly cancels it.
-The client will be able to cancel the subscription in the billing portal
+The client will also be able to cancel the subscription in the billing portal

 **Additional Items**